Matthew-Davey/myxy/README.md

 ### What?

 Myxy is a tool to shuffle messages in an AMQP message queue.
-It fetches *all* of the messages from your queue down into memory, mixes them up, and then sends them back to the queue again.
+It fetches *all* of the messages from your queue down into memory, mixes them up, and then sends them back up to the queue again.

 ### But why?